 Here's a slightly closer look at the data, starting with 1995.
 Also, I've inverted the S&P 500 monthly closes and used markers to pinpoint the monthly close values.

 As I pointed out above, the NYSE margin debt data is a several weeks old when it is published.
 Thus, even though it may in theory be a leading indicator, a major shift in margin debt isn't immediately evident.
 Nevertheless, we see that the troughs in the monthly net credit balance preceded peaks in the monthly S&P 500 closes by six months in 2000 and four months in 2007.
 The most recent S&P 500 correction greater than 10% was the 19.39% selloff in 2011 from April 29th to October 3rd.
 Investor Credit hit a negative extreme in March 2011.

-There are too few peak/trough episodes in this overlay series to take the latest credit-balance trough as a definitive warning for U.S. equities.
+There are too few peak/trough episodes in this overlay series to take the latest credit-balance data as a leading indicator of a major selloff in U.S. equities.
 But we'll definitely want to keep an eye on this metric in the months ahead.